 Rodrigo is a super knowledgeable gear head and an exceptional guitarist.

 Favorite piece of gear: "That's really hard...but if I had to choose one "on a desert island" pedal I'd definitely go with a Strymon Bigsky.
 Reverb for days.
 Makes any clean tone sound immensely better.
 Plug in a Tele and you're off to another dimension!"

 Mike is the content creator for almost everything you read.
 If you’ve ever shook your head at a bad joke in an e-mail, article, or on social media- he's to blame for it.

-He’s been around since the beginning of Coda in one way or another (testing prototypes, providing design and function feedback, being a good sounding board), and has been on full time for the past 2 or 3 years.
+He’s been around since the beginning of Coda in one way or another; testing prototypes, providing design and function feedback, being a good sounding board.

 Mike is a guitarist, and dabbles in drums and mandolin.
 He's a big proponent of physical gear, but is starting to come around to some of the digital options.

 Favorite piece of gear: "My most prized instrument is my MIM Fender Strat I bought new in 1998.
 It has a pretty rare midnight blue finish that looks purple in most light.
 I've done a lot of modding to it over the years.
 Right now it has Fender Custom Shop Fat 50's pickups and the Brewster tone knob mod.
 It has natural distressing and carries a lot of sentimental value.
 It sounds, looks, and plays awesome!"

 (I’ll Do You One Better) Why Is Coda Music Technologies